 - Spread the batter evenly in the pan.
 Sprinkle remaining 2 ounces peppermint bark over top.
 Bake for 40-45 minutes if using a 9-inch pan, 55-65 minutes if using an 8-inch pan.
 A cake tester or wooden skewer poked into the center should come out with just a few moist crumbs sticking to it.
 If the pick comes out wet, test a second time, because you may have hit a piece of chocolate chip; then bake for a few more minutes longer if necessary.

 - Cool in the pan until the brownie is at room temperature.
 Run a knife around the edges, and invert the brownie onto a cutting board.
 Cut into 12 rectangles or 16 squares.
 Dust the tops with powdered sugar just before serving.

-- The brownies can be stored in an airtight container for up to 3 days, but they also freeze really well!
+- The brownies can be stored in an airtight container at room temperature for up to 3 days, but they also freeze really well!

 Leave a Reply